-Solar Blue Project
+Chestnut Solar Project

 Regular agricultural activities on the site create unsuitable habitat for most native amphibian, reptile, bird, and mammal species.
 Nonetheless, a number of animal species are expected to use the disked field, especially in times where disking is not recent.
 The majority of the site supports winter wheat or fallowed fields.
-Canals occur within the agricultural areas of the site in a north-south direction.
-A large off-site canal also occurs adjacent to the project site south of Laurel Avenue, which provides the best habitat for burrowing owls in the local vicinity.
-Onsite canals are fairly small with the exception of the Empire Westside Main Canal, which runs through the eastern portion of the site.
-Another large canal runs through the center of the project site along the east side of 25th Avenue.
-These two canals support more water and hydric species such as cattail (Typha sp.) and in the case of 25th Avenue, one small cottonwood tree (Populus sp.).
+Canals occur within and along the agricultural areas of the site in a north-south direction.
+A large off-site canal also occurs 1.5 miles north of the project site south of Laurel Avenue, which provides the best habitat for burrowing owls in the local vicinity.
+Onsite canals are fairly small with the exception of the Empire Westside Main Canal, which runs through the eastern portion of the site, and another large canal which runs along the western portion of the project site along the unimproved 25th Avenue alignment.
+These two canals support water and hydric species such as cattail (Typha sp.), and in the case of 25th Avenue, one small cottonwood tree (Populus sp.).
 The Empire Westside Main Canal was being actively managed during the April 11, 2019 site visit.